Code4Myself/awesome-c4m/README.md

 * [Facebook Data](https://www.facebook.com/help/930396167085762): download a copy of your Facebook information using the Download Your Information tool.
 * [Fitbit Data](https://help.fitbit.com/articles/en_US/Help_article/1133.htm): export your GPS data, community data, or an archive of your account data.
 * [Twitter Archive](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive): downloading your Twitter archive to allows you to browse a snapshot of your Twitter information, starting with your first Tweet.
+* [Blue Button](https://en.wikipedia.org/wiki/Blue_Button): The Blue Button is a system for patients to view online and download their own personal health records.